Credit cards can be a convenient and more secure alternative to using cash to make purchases.

 3. Finance a purchase

-For the most part, a credit card isn’t your best bet for financing a purchase, since interest rates are typically high.
-But a card with an introductory 0% purchase APR can give you an opportunity to pay off a big purchase interest-free.
+For the most part, a regular credit card isn’t your best bet for financing a purchase, since interest rates are typically high.
+But a new card with an introductory 0% purchase APR can give you an opportunity to pay off a big purchase interest-free.
 If you’re confident you can pay off the balance in full and before the intro rate ends, using a credit card to finance a purchase may be a good option for you.

 4. Earn rewards